kbleul/QATest-jakteck/README.md

 - You should perform end to end testing using playwright library
 - And finally provide a small test report for the tests

+### Notes

+- If you reach the api limit while doing the test just connect to the internet using a vpn, if you're aleady using a vpn, turn it of and connect again so it can assign you a new ip address

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
 As [John Gruber] writes on the [Markdown site][df1]